 Training for IRONMAN Wales

-I've been following a 30-week plan and have hit a multitude of firsts so far this year.
-I've completed my first Olympic Triathlon and also my first Half Iron Distance Triathlon.
-I've lost 13kg in weight (2 stone) — and with just about three weeks to go, I am finally starting to believe I can actually do this.
+I have been following a 30-week plan and have hit a multitude of firsts so far this year.
+I have completed my first Olympic Triathlon and also my first Half Iron Distance Triathlon.
+I have lost 13kg in weight (2 stone) - and with just about three weeks to go, I am finally starting to believe I can actually do this.

 Supporting Two Brilliant Welsh Charities